Safe Church Training

 Safe Church Policies:

-Safe Church Resources:
+Safe Church Reporting:

 The Episcopal Diocese of Oklahoma has procedures in place for investigating and addressing allegations of misconduct on the part of any member of the Diocese.